C7YPT0N1C/manga-scraper/README.md

                         What title type to use (default: english).
 Not using 'pretty' may lead to unsupported symbols in gallery names being replaced to be filesystem compatible, although titles are cleaned to try and avoid this.
   --threads-galleries THREADS_GALLERIES
                         Number of threads downloading galleries at once (default: 2).
-Be careful setting this any higher than 2
+Be careful setting this any higher than 2.
+You'll be better off increasing the number of image threads.
   --threads-images THREADS_IMAGES
                         Number of threads per gallery downloading images at once (default: 10).
-Be careful setting this any higher than 10
+You're better off increasing this value than increasing the number of gallery threads.
+There isn't really a limit, but still be careful setting this any higher than 10
   --max-retries MAX_RETRIES
                         Maximum number of retry attempts for failed downloads (default: 3) --min-sleep MIN_SLEEP
                         Minimum amount of time each thread should sleep before starting a new download (default: 0.5).
 Set this to a higher number if you are hitting API limits.
   --max-sleep MAX_SLEEP
-                        Maximum amount of time each thread can sleep before starting a new download (default: 100).
-Setting this to a number lower than 100, may result in hitting API limits.
+                        Maximum amount of time each thread can sleep before starting a new download (default: 50.0).
+Setting this to a number lower than 50.0, may result in hitting API limits.
+  --use-tor             Use TOR network for downloads (default: True) --skip-post-batch     Skips the extra post batch actions that run occassionally during scrapes (default: False).
+Turning this off will make the scrape
+                        complete quicker (depending on Extension used, number of galleries, etc).
-  --use-tor             Use TOR network for downloads (default: True) --skip-post-run       Skips the extra post download actions (default: False).
-For example, if you're using the Suwayomi extension, the download directory is
+  --skip-post-run       Skips the post download actions (default: False).
+For example, if you're using the Suwayomi extension, the download directory is still
-                        still cleaned, but things like updating Suwayomi are skipped.
+                        cleaned, but things like updating Suwayomi are skipped.
   --dry-run             Simulate downloads without saving files (default: False) --calm                Enable calm logging (warnings and higher) (default: False) --debug               Enable debug logging (critical errors and lower) (default: False)